Must-Know Outsourcing Statistics for 2025

 What’s more, 81% of financial companies are satisfied with their robots, meaning that continued growth is all but guaranteed.
 This trend is currently most visible in HR and invoice processing sectors, where bots are increasingly replacing people.

-The global IT outsourcing market revenue is projected to reach $460.10 billion in 2023.
+The global IT outsourcing market revenue is worth $591 billion in 2025.

-IT outsourcing is projected to continue growing at a 11.07% CAGR until 2028, and is projected to reach $777.7 billion by that time.
-Currently, the most revenue in the IT outsourcing market is generated in the US, with $167.90 billion projected by the end of 2023.
+IT outsourcing is projected to continue growing at a 8.28% CAGR until 2029, and is projected to reach $812.7 billion by that time.

 More than 654,093 Californians have lost their jobs to China since 2001.